AkaSec-1337-CyberSecurity-Club/CyberOdyssey_2024_Qualifications/Reverse/pengolius/writeup/writeup.md

     Pengolius version 1._ made with <3 by pengu - 1364
     ```
 9. patch the binary with the decryptor, the new key, and write it to the empty padding at the end of the text segment.
-10. basically if you know how the routine works you could have run this bash script and gets the flag :
+10. basically if you know how the routine works you could have run this bash script and get the flag :
     ```c
     rm /var/.x1ee9w
     mkdir /tmp/chall